 Here Is An Infographic To Explain Why Mobile Marketing Is Vital To Your Business

 How to Reach Your Singapore Audience Via Mobile Devices

 It is vital for your business website to be efficiently responsive and suitable to mobile devices with different screen sizes.
 For your business to be competitive in Singapore, you should at least have an accessible and useful website.
 A mobile-friendly site ranks your business higher on the search engine ranking and improves your lead conversions.
 You should make sure that your site has an excellent interface and loads fasts.
 Online visitors will leave your site if it takes more than ten seconds to load.

 Mobile Email Marketing Optimisation

-Email marketing is of much significance in reaching out for mobile audiences as most professionals and internet users have email addresses by which they communicate.
+Email marketing is of much significance in reaching out to mobile audiences as most professionals and internet users have email addresses by which they communicate.
 The ROI of email marketing has the highest return of about $38 per $1 spent.
-Statistics indicate that an estimate of fifty-seven percent email accounts are opened through mobile devices while seventy percent of non-mobile optimised emails are deleted.
-Make sure that your business website is well optimised for mobile users for more subscriptions.
+Statistics indicate that an estimate of fifty-seven percent of email accounts are opened through mobile devices while seventy percent of non-mobile-optimized emails are deleted.
+Make sure that your business website is well optimized for mobile users for more subscriptions.